miyatsu/vim-gtags/README.md

 Plug 'miyatsu/vim-gtags-cscope'
 ```

-# Patched branch
+# Branch

-The origin vim scripts may not satisfy to everyone, you may find proper
+The origin vim scripts may not satisfy to everyone, you may find patches
-patched branch in this repository.

-In the mean time, the **master** branch remain untouched to the original file.
-Use any branch to feed your need.

-## Branch information

-* master (this branch)
-* no\_errors

-### no\_errors

-The branch no\_errors disable the error output if the vim can not find GTAGS
-file when auto load option is enabled.
+apply to the scripts at **master** branch.

+We also save the original scripts untouched in **origin** branch.